-Did you know that the very simple activity of frequent handwashing has the potential to save more lives than any single vaccine or medical intervention?
+The very simple activity of frequent handwashing has the potential to save more lives than any single vaccine or medical intervention.
 It is one of the most effective and inexpensive ways to prevent diarrheal diseases and pneumonia, which cause more than 3.5 million deaths worldwide in children under the age of 5 every year.
-Although people around the world clean their hands with water, very few use soap to wash their hands.

 When should you wash your hands?

 • Before, during & after preparing food